 - There is, at present, no vaccine for COVID-19.
 Should one become available, it will be shareable via your Liberty HealthShare membership.

-- Eligible medical expenses related to the testing and treatment of COVID-19 can be shared according to our guidelines and your program level, including testing, labs, emergency room, hospital, etc.
+- Eligible medical expenses related to the testing and treatment of COVID-19 including testing, labs, emergency room, hospital, etc. can be shared according to our guidelines and your program level and are subject to your Annual Unshared Amount (AUA).

 - Asymptomatic COVID-19 testing may be eligible for sharing* for